-BUSINESS, ENTREPRENEURSHIP & MATH :: BEAM | 2433
+BUSINESS, ENTREPRENEURSHIP & MATH :: BEAM | 2433B

 BEAM (Business, Entrepreneurship and Math) is a private-public partnership that replicates real-life business environments, which require application of mathematical principles.
-During this course, students develop their own start-ups while learning entrepreneurship, finance, and quantitative marketing from customized curricula created in partnership with Ernst & Young and PricewaterhouseCoopers.
+During this Blended Learning course, students develop their own start-ups while learning entrepreneurship, finance, and quantitative marketing from customized curricula created in partnership with Ernst & Young and PricewaterhouseCoopers.
 The students design and develop self-driven solutions while being mentored by the teacher and designated mentors.
 After finishing the BEAM curriculum and successfully completing the business pathway, students will have the opportunity to work for local companies or non-profit organizations through internships and/or volunteer consulting work.

-- Prior Recommended Course(s): Successful completion of an introductory Algebra course and Principles of Business course - Homework Expectation: 1 hour per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7 - Students may elect to receive math elective credit in lieu of CTE credit for this course
+- Prerequisites: Successful completion of an introductory Algebra course; Successful completion of Principles of Business recommended - Homework Expectation: 1 hour per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7 - Students may elect to receive math elective credit in lieu of CTE credit for this course